Voteshield/reggie/README.md

 # Veggie

-Veggie is a command line interface for working with state voter registration files.
+Veggie is a python package for working with state voter registration files.

 ![]